sebprunier/nodejs-boilerplate/README.md

 nodejs-boilerplate
 ==================

-This is a very simple starter kit for a node.js projet
+This is a very simple starter kit for a node.js project.